Invariant measures for a stochastic nonlinear and damped 2D Schr\"odinger equation: Introduction

 The paper is structured as follows.
-In the first part of the paper we shall construct a martingale solution of problem $\eqref{ProblemStratonovich}$ in the energy space $\EA=\D(\sqrtA)$ by a modified Faedo-Galerkin's approximation, following the lines of a previous paper by the first author and collaborators \cite{BHW-2019}.
-One should mention here that a very recent paper \cite{Hornung_2020} provides another generalization \cite{BHW-2019} in the direction of stochastic NSL on unbounded domains and non-compact manifolds.
-It would be interested to see if it is possible to combine our present paper and a recent paper \cite{Hornung_2020} by proving the existence and uniqueness of solutions for the more general noise as well as by investigation the existence of invariant measures.
-A proof of that result with a more general noise would interesting and challenging.
-Indeed, for the approach from \cite{Hornung_2020}, the conservative noise was crucial to overcome the lack of compactness in the limit procedure.
+In the first part of the paper we shall construct a martingale solution of problem $\eqref{eqn-ProblemStratonovich}$ in the energy space $\EA=\D(\sqrtA)$ by a modified Faedo-Galerkin's approximation, following the lines of a previous paper by the first author and collaborators \cite{Brz+H+W-2019}.
+However here we generalize that setting by dealing with a random initial data and more general diffusion terms.
+One should mention here that a very recent paper \cite{Hornung_2020} provides another generalization \cite{Brz+H+W-2019} in the direction of stochastic NSL equations on unbounded domains and non-compact manifolds.

 In the second part of the paper we shall prove the pathwise uniqueness of the solutions.
 Hence the existence and the uniqueness of a strong solution will follow.
+This result is based on further regularity properties of the martingale solutions, which are obtained by means of the Strichartz estimates in dimension two.
+Although the proof of our existence and uniqueness result follows the lines of the proof of the analogous results in \cite{Brz+H+W-2019}, we emphasize here that we allow the initial data to be random.

 As far as the existence of an invariant measure is concerned, in the last part of the paper we proceed differently from \cite{Kim_2006} and \cite{Ekren_2017}.
-Following the proof of the existence of a martingale solution we prove that the corresponding Markov semigroup is sequential weak Feller in $\EA$.
+Following the proof of the existence of a martingale solution we prove that the corresponding Markov semigroup is sequential weak Feller in the energy space $\EA$.
 Moreover we show a tightness result in the space $\EA$ equipped with the weak topology, when the damping coefficient is sufficiently large.
+In this case a new condition involving the strengthes of the two noises will appear.
 With these two latter properties we prove the existence of at least one invariant measure, by means of the method introduced by Maslowski and Seidler \cite{Mas-Seid}, as a version of the classical Krylov-Bogoliubov technique reset with weak topologies.
-This method has been successful to prove existence of invariant measures for other SPDE's, as the stochastic nonlinear beam and wave equations \cite{BOndSeid}, the Navier-Stokes equations in unbounded domains \cite{BMO,BFer}, the stochastic Landau-Lifshitz-Bloch equation \cite{BGL}, the stochastic damped Euler equation \cite{BesFer}.
+This method has been successful to prove existence of invariant measures for other SPDE's, as the stochastic nonlinear beam and wave equations \cite{BOndSeid}, the Navier-Stokes equations in unbounded domains \cite{BMO, Brz+Ferr_2019}, the stochastic Landau-Lifshitz-Bloch equation \cite{BGL}, the stochastic damped Euler equation \cite{BesFer}.